pscally1005/pscally1005.github.io/_posts/recipes/protein/2023-03-28-chickpea-brownie.markdown

 - protein bar
 - almond extract
 - fiber
 Description: Chickpea brownies, my original protein based dessert, that I think I have refined to near perfection.
 These bars are a great protein and fiber packed snack to take on the go.
 They're much less sweet than traditional brownies, as they're more of a baked protein bar, but I personally prefer the almond and banana taste that these provide.
 Don't count out the beans until you try them!
-For more protein packed chickpea desserts, make this high protein cookie dough - <a href="chickpea-chows">Chickpea Chows</a>
+For more protein packed chickpea desserts, make the high protein cookie dough <a href="/recipes/chickpea-chows">Chickpea Chows</a>, or check out any of my other <a href="/brownies">brownie recipes</a>!
 Instructions:
 - Drain and rinse your beans, and blend all ingredients in a food processor until fully combined and smooth
 - <center><img src="/assets/Food/Protein Powder/Chickpea Brownie/chickpea-brownie-batter.jpg" alt="" class="instruction-image"></center>